Meewis/Sonoff-S20-MQTT-IO/README.md

 To get the Sonoff S20 in program mode; hold the push botton and then connect the USB-FTDI-RS232 adapter to your computer.

-The software the Sonoff S20 is a nearly 100% copy of my ESP8266-MQTT-IO project
+The software of the Sonoff S20 is a nearly 100% copy of my ESP8266-MQTT-IO project